Appease/InvokeVSTestConsole/README.md

 #####IncludeDllPath
 A String[] representing included .dll file paths.
-Either literal or wildcard paths are supported; default is all .dlls within your project root dir @ any depth containing test in their name.
+Either literal or wildcard paths are supported; default is all .dlls within your project root dir @ any depth containing `test` in their name not within a `packages` directory (case insensitive)
 ```PowerShell
 [String[]]
 [ValidateCount(1,[Int]::MaxValue)]